mattudakis/ArduinoLEDClock/README.md

 &nbsp;

 #### 1. Frame assembly
-- Discard all parts of the frame except for frame itself
+- Discard all parts of the frame except for frame itself.
-- Take the wooden laser cut clock face and place it face down within the frame
+- Take the wooden laser cut clock face and place it face down within the frame.
 - Cut out a piece of baking paper the same size as the clock face and place on top of the clock.
 > This will diffuse the LED light to evenly light each letter.
 - Assemble the dividers and place on top of the baking paper/ clock face.